pryrt/nppStuff/CommunityForum/FAQ/Formatting Forum Posts.md

 > For example, `☺` would be stored as `&#x263a;` or `π` as `&#x03C0;` .

-So if you edit a post that had entities inside red-text \`xxx\` or code/plaintext blocks, you will have to convert them back to entities; sorry.
+So **if you edit a post** that had entities inside red-text \`xxx\` or code/plaintext blocks, you will have to convert them back to entities, or they will render incorrectly.
+Sorry.

 ### Images in your post